aravind-alpha/ApacheSpark-Scala/README.md

 ## Acknowledgements:
-I used spark 2.3.1 and scala 2.11.8 version which is highly stable by the time I created this repository.
-Dont Follow my code Grab some spark-scala projects from internet and start working on it.
-My Code is just my code snippets to get the hang of how spark works.It may not be so accurate or optimal in your view.Please do correct if something is wrong.Thanks.
+I used spark 2.3.1 and scala 2.11.8 version which is highly stable by the time I created this repository.Thanks.

 Good Luck :thumbsup: